hmu332233/action.similar-package-reviewer/README.md

 ## Prerequisites

-Before using action.compare-dependencies, you need to have an OpenAI API key.
+Before using action.similar-package-reviewer, you need to have an OpenAI API key.
 If you don't have an API key yet, you can get one by signing up on the [OpenAI website](https://platform.openai.com/account/api-keys).

 ## Inputs